fkohl04/framework-performance/README.md

 ### 1. Requests per second

-When serving requests that originate from human interactions there will always be fluctuations in the request rate depending on the daytime.
+When serving requests that originate from human interactions, there will always be fluctuation in the request rate depending on the daytime.
 For example, if you are processing transaction data, you will probably have a peak in your requests rates during lunchtime.
 How good are our frameworks at withstanding such peaks in the requests rate?

-The Gatling client calls each service one after another starting with 100 users over three minutes.
+To test this behavior, the Gatling client calls each service one after another starting with 100 users over three minutes.
 If the rate of successful calls is greater than 90% the test will be repeated with user count raised by 100 until the service gets unresponsive.
 For further details please the [script that executes the load test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/runTillFailure.sh)